beetbox/beets/docs/plugins/bpd.rst

 The ``stats`` command always send zero for ``playtime``, which is supposed to indicate the amount of time the server has spent playing music.
 BPD doesn't currently keep track of this.

-Also, because database updates aren't yet supported, ``db_update`` is just the time the server was started.
+The ``update`` command regenerates the directory tree from the beets database.

 Unimplemented Commands
 ----------------------